ColinPattinson/colinpattinson.github.io/_posts/2020-04-15-NHSX-updates-8.md

 Thankfully we lucked out with many smart, curious, tirelessly hard working people in the team who always put thought into how our service would work or in some cases falter.
 Many had a ton of experience delivering stuff within the landscape of health and care so we were not entirely in the dark.
 When we were and didn’t know the answer it is also good to be honest and these can go on a list to explore, unpick and hopefully will result in a better service.

 ### Good services
-[Lou Downe’s ever help list of principles](https://blog.louisedowne.com/2018/06/14/15-principles-of-good-service-design/) are good to stay true to.
+[Lou Downe’s ever helpful list of principles](https://blog.louisedowne.com/2018/06/14/15-principles-of-good-service-design/) are good to stay true to.
 I always find it important to keep in mind but the top 3 that really appealed this time around were;
 - Enable a user to complete the outcome they set out to do
 - Require the minimum possible steps to complete
 - Be consistent throughout